How Disney could be facing a lot more than a lost summer

 Equally critical, some experts say, Disney must contend with a social climate very different from just several months ago.
 The worldwide Black Lives Matter protests that sprang up in the wake of the killing of George Floyd in the custody of Minneapolis police have infused many Americans with a sense of anger and social justice incompatible with Disney’s make-no-waves message of harmony.

-“Since the time of Walt, the Disney corporation has been about safety and constancy,” Higginbotham said.
+“Since the time of Walt, the Disney corporation has been about safety and constancy,” higginotham said.
 “But how do you maintain that when American culture feels unmoored?”

-The company, she said, “can’t go on just making a lot of Marvel movies — even our whole idea of super-heroism has changed.”
+The company, she said, “can’t go on just making a lot of Marvel movies — even our whole idea of superheroism has changed.”
 She said she was pessimistic the shift could happen in a wholesale manner.
 “They don’t pivot; that’s not what they’ve been about as a corporation since the beginning.”

 What Disney might do, she said, was make very small changes — “the kind that seem radical for them but innocuous for everyone else, the kind that put them just barely on the right side of history.”